JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 MLJ model API implementation will want to overload two additional methods `save` and `restore` to support serialization:

 1. The algorithm-providing package already has it's own serialization format for learned parameters and/or hyper-parameters, which users may want to access.
 In that case *the implementation overloads* `save`.

 2. The `fitresult` is not a sufficiently persistent object; for example, it is a pointer passed from wrapped C code.
 In that case *the implementation overloads* `save` *and* `restore`.

-In case 2, 1 presumably holds also, for otherwise MLJ serialization is probably not going to be possible without changes to the algorithm-providing package.
+In case 2, 1 presumably applies also, for otherwise MLJ serialization is probably not going to be possible without changes to the algorithm-providing package.
 An example is given below.

 Note that in case 1, MLJ will continue to create it's own